Updated 10 June 2022

 - Archduke Franz of Austria in 2013 married secondly Leontra/Leondra Carol Breeden (“Lei”), from the USA.
 His first wife 1994-2011 was Teresa Manuel Carlos.
 As they married in Mozambique, the chance is big this was an interracial marriage too.

 - In 2013 Prince Viktor von Isenburg married Jung-Eun Anés Lee, from South Korea.
+They have two daughters.

 - Prince Antoni Mikolaj Radziwill in 2015 married Dan Yang from China.